nikthink/nikthink.net/features-todo.md

 - [X] syntax highlighting for code blocks
 - [ ] have js so that user can change font and colors
 - [X] post by year with url `/posts/YEAR/NAME.html` ?
+- [X] different link colors for visited and un-visited links